-In the initial stages, they will ask you some personal and behavioral questions (find the first here, and the second here), to get a good grasp of your personality, and to understand if you would fit in their working environment, and in the team that they already have in place.
+In the initial stages, they will ask you some personal and behavioral questions (find the first group here, and the second group here), to get a good grasp of your personality, and to understand if you would fit in their working environment, and in the team that they already have in place.

-After that they will come up with practical tasks and technical questions, as the recruiters will try to assess your readiness for the job, your true knowledge of performance testing.
-You can see the technical questions below.
+After these questions, you will have to deal with practical tasks and technical questions, as the recruiters will try to assess your readiness for the job, and your true knowledge of performance testing.
+You can see a list of common technical questions below.

 Technical questions for your interview